moonpyk/gitfetcher/README.md

 An example configuration is available inside the project directory.

 On *nix, git is usually available at `/usr/bin/git` location, on Windows `C:\Program Files\Git\cmd\git.exe` or `C:\Program Files (x86)\Git\cmd\git.exe` on 64bits versions.

+A pretty cool utility to fetch/pull from multiple git repositories configured as projects.